nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 ### 3.8.2 Query food intake over a period of days

-Queries all the existing food intake(s) over a period of days (both inclusive).
+View the list of food intakes over a period of days (both inclusive).

 **Command Format:** `food_intake_query df/DATE_FROM(in d MMM yyyy format) dt/DATE_TO(in d MMM yyyy format)`